-It can be hard defining what a disability is and DSA follows the International Paralympic Commissions (IPC) definition of Athletes with a Disability using a Classification system.
+It can be hard defining what a disability is and BA and ABBA follow the International Paralympic Commissions (IPC) definition of Athletes with a Disability using a Classification system.
 The eight levels for physical and visual impairment are listed below, followed by further definitions of Intellectual Disability and Deaf Impairment.

-Each Lawn Bowls player is classified based on their disability.
-Athletes with a vision impairment undergo a vision test.
-Athletes with a physical impairment undergo a bench and functional skills test - a bowler must have lost at least 10 points in testing to be eligible for classification.
+Each player is classified based on their disability.
+Athletes with a hearing impairment undergo a hearing test; Athletes with an Intellectual Disability undergo an IQ test; Athletes with a vision impairment undergo a vision test; and Athletes with a physical impairment undergo a bench and functional skills test - a bowler must have lost at least 10 points in testing to be eligible for classification.